SanditZZ/sanditzz/README.md

 ## Introduction
 - I started my professional career from being a marketing officer, game designer, and web project coordinator.
+- Now I'm a web developer learning the TALL Stack (Tailwindcss, Alpine.js, Laravel, Livewire).
+-  Although I'm not an expert, I have some experience with Astro, React.js, and Vue.js.
+- I've also worked in the game development industry using Unity, MySQL Workbench, Jira, Figma, and Git Extensions.
 - Please reach out to me if you have any questions!

 ## Projects